How to Become a Ship Fitter? | A to Z Career Guideline

 Those interested in becoming shipfitter should have some kind of expertise in building or construction before applying for entry-level positions.
 Some of those who work in the shipbuilding sector begin to develop experience and expertise as a shipbuilder.

 A fitter carries out a highly strenuous job.
 They typically carry up to 50 pounds of stuff (23 kg) frequently.
-The task might involve a high escalation into the air to solder or rivet metal to the ship's framework.
+The task might involve a high escalation into the air to solder or weld metal to the ship's framework.

 These personnel also withstand weather, from high heat to harsh cold, when they operate on drydocks.
 To become a shipfitter, a person needs to be able to squat, and crawl when making templates or sizing metal.